Caramel Flan Cheesecake

 PREPARATION: 1 hour 20 minutes – makes 10 to 12 serving

-2 packages 16 ounces cream cheese (room temperature softened)
+- 2 packages 16 ounces cream cheese or homemade mascarpone cheese see recipe

 Preheat the oven to 350°F (180°C).
 Fill the baking pan halfway with hot water and place in on the center rack in the oven.

-Dry caramelize the sugar in the gourmet skillet over medium heat 250°F (121°C) until it liquefies, then caramelizes.
-The sugar is able to liquefy due to its high water content.
+Dry caramelize the sugar in the gourmet skillet over medium-high heat 340°F (170°C) until it liquefies, then caramelizes.
+The sugar is able to liquefy due to its high-water content.
 As the sugar is heated the water is released.
 This method is most often used by candy makers and is faster than wet caramelization.
 Coat the inside of the spring form pan with the caramelized sugar and set aside.